All Episodes

 Coming up next, our final news roundup and information overload hour.

-All right, news roundup, information overload hour, toll free on numbers 800-941-SHAWN.
+All right, news roundup, information overload hour.

-You know, where is the Mr. Gorbachev tear down this wall moment?
+You know, where is the Mr. Gorbachev Tear Down This Wall moment?

-It's never gonna happen.
+It's never going to happen.

-You know, how connected this is to the Biden family syndicate.
+You know, how connected this is to the Biden family syndicate?

-Uh, I think you'd be better off if you're uh China dealing with Deutsche Bank or Goldman Sachs or any one of the big financial firms in New York or around the country or wherever, anywhere around the world for that matter.
+I think you'd be better off if you're China dealing with Deutsche Bank or Goldman Sachs or any one of the big financial firms in New York or around the country or wherever, anywhere around the world for that matter.

-Uh it's kind of sad.
+It's kind of sad.

-Um, but you have this never-ending ignoring of what's going on in China.
+But you have this never-ending ignoring of what's going on in China.

 Has the White House communicated to Beijing any possible consequences of its crackdown on protesters?